Graduate Diploma of Indigenous Research

 Are you interested in a qualification that is a pathway to a Masters or PhD by Research?

-Are you interested in how Indigenous knowledge can reconfigure systems of thought in general?
+Are you curious about how Indigenous knowledge can challenge and reshape systems of thought in general?

 - Indigenous research methodologies and ways of knowing